Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

 with contraction

 and contraction

 all other components vanishing identically.
-From these quantities it is possible to calculate all covariant derivatives and square curvatures in the field equations.
+From these we can compute all covariant derivatives and squared curvatures in the field equations.

-With this symmetry, the field equations (\ref{quadratic}) are diagonal in which the component $(\varphi\varphi)$ is proportional to the component $(\theta\theta)$, and by employing the tracelessness of these field equations we see that also the component $(\theta\theta)$ can be written in terms of the component $(rr)$ and $(tt)$; the component $(rr)$ is solved in terms of the component $(tt)$ once the constraint $AB=1$ is imposed: what now is left to be the only independent component $(tt)$ can eventually be written after calling $A=1+h$ in a form that is factorized in two linear field equation of the second-order derivative.
-With these symmetry and for the assumptions above, also the field equations (\ref{differential}) reduce to have the single independent component given by $(rtt)$ in the form of an integral of the field equations.
-The general solution is then obtained by integrating this field equation (\ref{differential}) and then constraining the result by means of the constraining equation (\ref{quadratic}) or by solving (\ref{differential}) and (\ref{quadratic}) simultaneously.
+With this symmetry, field equations (\ref{quadratic}) are diagonal and in them the component $(\varphi\varphi)$ is proportional to the component $(\theta\theta)$, so that by employing the tracelessness of these field equations we see that also the component $(\theta\theta)$ can be written in terms of components $(rr)$ and $(tt)$; component $(rr)$ is solved in terms of $(tt)$ once the constraint $AB=1$ is imposed: what now is left as only component $(tt)$ can be written after calling $A=1+h$ in a form that is factorized in two linear field equations of the second-order derivative.
+With these symmetries and for the assumptions above, also the field equations (\ref{differential}) reduce to have the single independent component given by $(rtt)$ in the form of an integral of the field equations.
+The general solution can then be found by integrating this field equation (\ref{differential}) and later by constraining the obtained solution employing the constraining equation (\ref{quadratic}) or by solving (\ref{differential}) and (\ref{quadratic}) simultaneously.